shoemker/picard_maneuver/README.md

 	<li>Moving starfield to indicate main ship movement.</li>
 	<li>Ship Systems Display (of adjustable size) in corner to indicate shield strength, hull integrity and weapon recharge status.
 Shield strength is indicated by size of shield.
 Transparent portrait of ship turns red as ship is damaged.</li>
 	<li>When facing multiple enemies, a red target symbol appears on the ship that main ship is targeting, and a corresponding target appears on the enemy's Ship Systems Display.
 This is the ship that the 360 degree beam weapon will fire at.
 Target can be changed by player.</li>
+	<li>Arrow appears at edge of screen when main ship's target is offscreen.</li>
 </ol>
 <br>
 <a href="https://shoemker.github.io/picard_maneuver/"><img src="./images/screenshots/pm_Screenshot.jpg"></a>